Unicorn Incubator Launches Tech Sangam Open Innovation Platform to Unite Industry Leaders for Indo-Korea Deep-Tech Collaboration - The Tribune

 Unicorn Incubator Launches Tech Sangam Open Innovation Platform to Unite Industry Leaders for Indo-Korea Deep-Tech Collaboration

-New Delhi [India], May 25: In a major development that redefines the bilateral technology corridor, premier cross-border accelerator Unicorn Incubator has officially launched Tech Sangam --a Korea-India deep-tech open innovation platform.
+New Delhi, Delhi, India – Business Wire India In a major development that redefines the bilateral technology corridor, premier cross-border accelerator Unicorn Incubator has officially launched Tech Sangam —a Korea-India deep-tech open innovation platform.
 Operating as a unified tech corridor, the platform is designed to seamlessly transition advanced South Korean deep-tech into the Indian market and vice versa to solve large-scale societal and infrastructural challenges.

 Tech Sangam is actively aligning its operational framework to invite and integrate with key industry and governmental pillars, including StartupTN, FITT, IIT Delhi, SIIC, IIT Kanpur E-sell, Startup Xseed, Blockchain For Impact (BFI), Laghu Udyog Bharati, SEOUL Business Agency, KOVA INKE (Korea Venture Business Association, International Network of Korean Entrepreneurs), JCCEI (Jeonbuk Center for Creative Economy & Innovation & Innovation), KITA Open Innovation Network (Korea International Trade Association).